mrvcoder/V2rayCollector/README.md

 119|https://t.me/forwardv2ray|
 120|https://t.me/Lockey_vpn|

-If you know other telegram channels which they put V2ray Configs feel free to pull them :)
+If you know other telegram channels which they put V2ray Configs feel free to add pull request :)